• Joint Work

 Members

-Afriqiyah Airways, Air Algerie, Air Cairo, EgyptAir, Etihad Airways, Flyegypt, Gulf Air, Kuwait Airways, Libyan Airlines, Middle East Airlines, Nile Air, Oman Air, Qatar Airways, Royal Air Maroc, Royal Jordanian, Saudia, Sudan Airways, Syrian Airlines, Tunisair and Yemen Airways.
+Afriqiyah Airways, Air Algerie, Air Cairo, Berniq Airways, EgyptAir, Etihad Airways, Flyegypt, Gulf Air, Kuwait Airways, Libyan Airlines, Middle East Airlines, Nile Air, Oman Air, Qatar Airways, Royal Air Maroc, Royal Jordanian, Saudia, Sudan Airways, Syrian Airlines, Tunisair and Yemen Airways.

 Launched: 1999